viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 ---

-## Create cache node
+## Create MCCE cache node

 # [Azure portal](#tab/portal)

   1. Open Azure portal and navigate to the Microsoft Connected Cache for Enterprise resource that you created.
-  1. Under Cache Node Management, click on Cache Nodes and then on + Create Cache Node.
+  1. Under Cache Node Management, select on Cache Nodes and then on + Create Cache Node.
   <!--
     :::image type="content" source="images/mcc-isp-provision-cache-node-numbered.png" alt-text="Screenshot of the Azure portal depicting the cache node configuration page of a cache node.
 This screenshot shows all of the fields you can choose to configure the cache node." lightbox="./images/mcc-isp-provision-cache-node-numbered.png":::
     -->
-  1. Provide a name for your cache node and select the host OS you plan to deploy the cache node on and click create.
-Please note, cache node names have to be unique under the Microsoft Connected Cache resource.
+  1. Provide a name for your cache node and select the host OS you plan to deploy the cache node on and select create.
+Note, cache node names have to be unique under the Microsoft Connected Cache resource.
   <!--
     :::image type="content" source="images/mcc-isp-provision-cache-node-numbered.png" alt-text="Screenshot of the Azure portal depicting the cache node configuration page of a cache node.
 This screenshot shows all of the fields you can choose to configure the cache node." lightbox="./images/mcc-isp-provision-cache-node-numbered.png":::
     -->
-  The creation of cache node may take a few minutes.
-Please click Refresh to see your recently created cache node.
+  The creation of cache node might take a few minutes.
+Select Refresh to see your recently created cache node.
 Once the status changes to **Not Configured**, you can now configure your cache node.

 # [Azure CLI](#tab/cli)

-Use the command below to create a new cache node if you don't already have one.
+Use the following command to create a new cache node if you don't already have one.

 Replace the following placeholders with your own information:
 * *\<resource-group>*: An existing resource group in your subscription.